brodock/wordpress-wplistcal/readme.txt

 * Added a location field
 * Added widget support
 * Refactored code into separate files
+* Fixed a non-localizable string literal in the options page

 = 1.0.8.2 (current stable) =